codesnail/BehavioralCloning/README.md

-# BehavioralCloning
+# Behavioral Cloning Project

-Udacity self-driving car nano degree project: Behavioral Cloning
+(Udacity self-driving car nano-degree)

 ---

-**Behavioral Cloning Project**

 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior